 What is an Electromagnetic Flow Meter?

-These are used for the measurement of drinking water as well as wastewater applications, for any dirty liquids which are conductive or water-based, raw water, etc.
+These are used for the measurement of drinking water as well as wastewater applications for any dirty liquids that are conductive or water-based, raw water, etc.

 What is the working principle of Electromagnetic Flow Meter?